hudochenkov/postcss-sorting/README.md

 [PostCSS] plugin to keep rules and at-rules content in order.

-Lint and autofix style sheets order with [stylelint-order].
+Lint and autofix stylesheet order with [stylelint-order].

 ## Features